PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 ### Minikube {#sec:minikube}

 A critical principle of DevOps is to design the environments in a way that they behave as similar to the production environment as possible.
 Because of the decision to deploy the product inside of containers on a Kubernetes cluster, it is necessary to set up such a cluster on a local system.
-Currently, there are two popular solutions for this - Minikube and microk8s.
+In this project it was supposed to use one of two solutions for this - Minikube or microk8s.
+To decide which approach to use following factors has to be evaluated:

 Minikube can start a Kubernetes cluster on the local device either within a \acs{VM} or without a VM directly on the system.
 Microk8s always start the cluster directly on the system.